Skip to main content

 Leave this terminal running.

 -orchestrator and -transcoder together run in one process.
-In production these are typically split: orchestrator on a small VPS handling routing and payments, transcoder on a GPU machine.
+In production these are typically split: Orchestrator on a small VPS handling routing and payments, transcoder on a GPU machine.
 Tutorial 3 in the Gateways tab covers the split.

 Gateway Setup